shwestrick/smlfmt/README.md

 $ ./main lex/Token.sml
 ```

+For files that pass through lexing successfully, you will see a bit of syntax
+highlighting in the output.
+Files that are parsed successfully are
+also pretty-printed.

-To see syntax highlighting, you'll need a terminal that supports colors via
+To see syntax highlighting, you need a terminal that supports colors via
 ANSI escapes, e.g. iTerm2 on macOS.

+### Command-line options

+Passing `--errors-only` will prevent any output except for a lex/parse error,
+if there is one.
+Files that successfully parse will have no output.